-Workshops:
+WORKSHOPS:

-Workshops offered by Partners for Children include, but are not limited to, the following: Introduction to Child Development I Introduction to Child Development II Programming-Planning a Child's Day Inclusive Care-Supporting Children with Special Needs
+Workshops offered by Partners for Children include, but are not limited to, the following (other topic suggestions are welcome):

+- Introduction to Child Development I

+- Introduction to Child Development II

+- Programming Planning a Child's Day

+- Inclusive Care Supporting Children with Special Needs

-Fetal Alcohol Spectrum Disorder Communication in Relationships Introduction to Brain Development Supporting Children towards Positive Behaviour Understanding Children's Temperament
+- Fetal Alcohol Spectrum Disorder

+- Communication in Relationships

+- Introduction to Brain Development

+- Supporting Children towards Positive Behaviour

+- Understanding Children's Temperament

+Some courses or collection of courses may be for credit.
 Please email pfc@yukoncollege.yk.ca or phone 867.668.8794 for more information.